AFL New Zealand Premiership

 Standard flight and travel arrangements will be based on a Sunday arrival and departure.

 AFL New Zealand will not fund increases in flights or accommodation costs outside of these standard transport arrangements.

-All ground transport and airport transfers will be coordinated by AFL New Zealand once you have arrived in Auckland.
+All ground transport and airport transfers will be coordinated by AFL New Zealand once you have landed.